Q0 PATTERNS, how do they work?

 A:

-Please see [Team Update 03](https://ftc-resources.firstinspires.org/file/ftc/game/tu-03) for revised wording on !G433.
+Note: This question/answer has been edited based on TU10.
+Please see [Team Update 10](https://ftc-resources.firstinspires.org/file/ftc/game/tu-03) for revised wording on !G432 and !G433.

-A2: While it is difficult to comment on hypotheticals, teams should be careful not to violate !G433 while entering ARTIFACTS onto the field and !G432 while moving ARTIFACTS in the FIELD.
+A2: While it is difficult to comment on hypotheticals, teams should be careful not to violate !G432 while entering ARTIFACTS onto the field and while moving ARTIFACTS in the FIELD.

 (